jifengzhijincao/Category-Inference-Using-Citation-Network/README.md

 # Category-Inference-Using-Citation-Network

+### Authors
+We are all students from the school of Electronic Engineering and Computer Science of Peking University.
+The following are in alphabetical order and every member contributed equally.
+* Xiuping Cui
+* Naiqing Guan
+* [Ziqi Pang](https://www.linkedin.com/in/ziqi-pang-8b5992158/)(pangziqi@pku.edu.cn)
+* Pengfei Wang

 ### Overview
 This is a course project on graphical probability model.
 In this project, we will inference the catagories of computer science papers using their citaion networks.